BinoviTeam/checklist/codestyle.md

 <details>
   <summary><b>NEVER</b> use <code>any</code> type</summary>

-  > Its bad practice, you will be punished 😈
+  > It is bad practice, you will be punished 😈

 </details>

 <details>
   <summary>Don't forget about <code>!</code> and <code>?</code> operators</summary>

-  > Sometime its helps to wrile less code with the same logic
+  > Sometimes it helps to write less code with the same logic
 </details>

 ## React Components Formatting